simdjson/simdjson/README.md

 ```

 Both the `parsingcompetition` and `allparsingcompetition` tools take a `-t` flag which produces
-a table-oriented output that can be conventiently parsed by other tools.
+a table-oriented output that can be conveniently parsed by other tools.

 ## Docker